 iPhone 12 offers a unique charging feature, however.
 MagSafe improves wireless charging by easily aligning the charger with the internal coil via an array of magnets.
 MagSafe chargers can provide up to 15W of power while still accommodating existing Qi-enabled devices.

 Other iPhone Options

-Apple is also continuing to sell the iPhone XR, which was the predecessor to the iPhone 11, for $499.
+While the iPhone XR has now been discontinued, it is still available from many third-party stores for prices below $499.
 The iPhone XR shares the design and display of iPhone 11, but uses an older chip, cannot use camera features such as Night mode, and has a single rear camera only.
 If you are on a budget or don't need some of the iPhone 11's features such as the dual-camera setup, the iPhone XR may be a better option for you.

 If you feel that iPhone 11 or iPhone 12 does not offer enough high-end features, and are interested in more advanced photography and videography, improved AR experiences, and more premium materials, you may wish to consider the iPhone 12 Pro or the iPhone 12 Pro Max.

 Ultimately, the iPhone 12 offers some clear improvements over the iPhone 11 when it comes to the design, camera software, display, 5G, and MagSafe.
 While the improvements with regards to the camera hardware, processor, and battery life are relatively small, the addition of Night mode and Deep Fusion to the Ultra Wide and front facing camera of the Phone 12 could be significant for some customers.